la noce (nohce)

 Jackie came next...
-She turns 16 in September.
+She turns 16 in September (this post was written in 2013...).
 This photo was taken recently, in Idaho--where she is spending the month with her grandparents... and trying on her American hat!
 Whereas I dreamt of France at her age, Jackie's life goal is to live in the States.
 "France is so old," she moans.

 French groceries: Carte d'Or coffee, berlingots candies, cassoulet and more.